This has included Keynote talks for Conferences, teacher training days (including for Numicon), and lectures and shows for all ages.

 NB: The hotel bill is usually not included in travel expenses, as I have found that schools tend to book and pay for this themselves.

-Payment: Full invoice will be sent on final agreement of the work, and is due for settlement the day after the work is completed.
-This is hugely appreciated as it greatly helps with our cashflow if we have funded the trip in advance.
+Payment: Full invoice will be sent on final agreement of the work, and is due for settlement by the date of the visit.
+This is hugely appreciated as it greatly helps with our cashflow.